unibuc-cs/software-engineering-product-5togo/README.md

 •	As a user, I want to quickly switch between saved locations to view forecasts.
 ### Week-Ahead Weather
 •	As a user, I want to be able to check the forecast for multiple days so that I can plan for the comming week.
+### Instant Local Weather
+•	As a user, I want to quickly check the weather in my current location without having to look the city up.

 ## User Scenarios
 ### Scenario 1: Alex, dedicated corporate worker, 31 years old